metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1_manifest.md

 Required:

-- `secret` (Attributes) Secret for object storage authentication.
-Name of a secret in the same namespace as the LokiStack custom resource. (see [below for nested schema](#nestedatt--spec--storage--secret))
+- `secret` (Attributes) Secret for object storage authentication.Name of a secret in the same namespace as the LokiStack custom resource. (see [below for nested schema](#nestedatt--spec--storage--secret))

 Optional: